Rok3y/LearningGame/stock/ReadMe.md

 If you cannot create/save file in vscode remote ssh then execute this on VM
 > sudo chown -R $USER <folderPath>

+# Lint

+Run:
+> ruff check
+This checks all code if run in code/Learnign/stock/ location

+Run and fix:
+> ruff check --fix
+This fixes all fixable errors